At a glance

 - Where are you picked up

 - I will personally pick you up at your hotel in Johannesburg.
 Unfortunately I cannot pick you up from the airport "O.R.
 Tambo" or Pretoria and Kempton Park.
 Alternative Pick Up Point: Hyatt Hotel (Lobby) Pick Up Time 10.00 a.m.

 - Maximum number of persons: 12

-We proceed for our lunch at Oriental Plaza, an Indian shopping complex; this is an opportunity to witness our Indian counterparts and to sample their cuisine.
+We take our lunch at the Oriental Plaza, an Indian shopping complex.
+This is an opportunity to observe our fellow Indian citizens and taste their cuisine.

 Mandela House is where Nelson Mandela lived before he was imprisoned for anti-racism activities in 1963.
 In total, he spent 27 years in prison, before his release in 1990.
 Mandela was a leading South African activist and politician who spent decades opposing the Apartheid regime.
 He was the country’s first black president from 1994 to 1999 and received the Nobel Peace Prize in 1993.
 His strong moral conviction and political accomplishments made him a role model for many all over the world.
 He died in 2013.